SAP/ui5-webcomponents/docs/Configuration.md

 [noConflict](#noConflict)  | true, false | Object                            | false         | When set to true, all events will be fired with a "ui5-" prefix only
 [formatSettings](#formatSettings)| See the [Format settings](#formatSettings) section below		| Empty object | Allows to override locale-specific configuration

+### Content Density

+UI5 Web Components contains different content densities for certain controls that allow your app to adapt to the device in question, allowing you to display larger controls for touch-enabled devices and a smaller, more compact design for devices that are operated by mouse.
+Cosy size is the default density for all components.
 Compact Size could be set by adding a class `ui5-content-density-compact` to an html element.
-It is propagated to all children and enforces compact density (smaller margins/paddings).
+It cascades all the way down and enforces compact density (smaller margins/paddings, smaller touch areas, etc).

 <a name="theme"></a>
 ### Theme
 The `theme` setting values above are the technical names of our themes.